OpenICT-Hanze/OpenICT-Checkin-Docs/docs/source/installation.rst

 ------------
 .. note::

    This is only required if you want to `develop` for the project, want to see or use the project?
 Go to the `development website`_ or the `production website`_.
+Further, this installation sets up a XAMPP server on your local machine to start developing.

 Start your XAMPP control panel, then start apache and MySQL.
 After that, to test and develop this project locally, clone the base code from the main repository: